slabua/micropython-futaba-8MD06INKM-vfd-driver/README.md

-# Futaba 8MD06INKM VFD Micropython Driver for Pico, with Framebuffer support.
+# Futaba 8MD06INKM VFD Micropython Driver for the Raspberry Pi Pico, with Framebuffer support.

 ## Functions